4d/4d-for-ios/website/translated_docs/es/Features-DeepLinking.md

 # NOTIFICACIÓN PUSH

-Algo genial sobre Deep Linking es que es completamente compatible con [notificaciones push](push-notification.html).
+One of the great things about Deep Linking is that it is completely compatible with [push notifications](push-notification.html).
 Esto significa que puede enviar enlaces Deep a sus usuarios y llevarlos directamente a la página correcta.

-Como puede ver, esta nueva funcionalidad abre un gran abanico de posibilidades utilizando 4D for iOS con un mínimo esfuerzo.

-Deep linking es una funcionalidad crucial en las aplicaciones de hoy en día, especialmente ya que los usuarios consumen el contenido más y más rápidamente.
+As you can see, this feature opens a large range of possibilities to use 4D for iOS with minimal effort.

+Deep linking is an essential feature in today’s apps, especially since users consume content faster and faster.
 Esta funcionalidad los lleva directamente al lugar deseado.
-Así que recomiendo que lo utilicen en sus aplicaciones 4D for iOS.
+So we would strongly recommend you to use it in your 4D for iOS apps.

 La documentación [está aquí](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md) para ayudarle a manejar sus notificaciones push y Deep linking.

+## MobileApps folder

+Whether you're working on Windows or on macOS, you need to copy the 4DBASE/MobileApps/ID.BundleID/manifest.json file from your Design database to your production database.